GCSE Grade Boundaries 2024: The New Grading System Explained

 • Previous statistics.

-Examiners look especially carefully at the work of students around the grade boundaries to decide where the grade boundaries should be set.
+Examiners look especially carefully at the work of students around the grade boundaries to decide where to set the grade boundaries.

 When are the GCSE grade boundaries released?

 Grade boundaries are released on GCSE results day.
 Much like A-Levels, they used to be released prior to results day, but this was changed to try and reduce stress amongst students trying to predict their grades.
-The grade boundaries from previous years can be found on the websites of each exam board.
+You can find previous years’ grade boundaries on the websites of each exam board.

 What were the GCSE grade boundaries in 2024?

 In 2024, the post-results day grade boundaries continued the trend of getting back to the pre-pandemic ‘normal’.
-We can see that the proportion of students achieving each grade in maths in 2023 and 2024 is very similar, indicating that we are getting back to a more stable situation of comparable outcomes, where the grade boundaries are altered slightly to reflect the difficulty of the paper and the previous data of the cohort among, among other factors.
+We can see that the proportion of students achieving each grade in maths in 2023 and 2024 is very similar, indicating a return to a more stable situation of comparable outcomes.

-While the immediate impact of the pandemic was pushed to the back of minds, it was recognised that the pandemic still significantly impacted the education of those students taking exams in June 2024.
+While the immediate impact of the pandemic is pushed to the back of minds, it’s recognised that there’s still a significant impact on the education of students who took exams in June 2024.
 For this reason, students taking GCSE maths in 2024 could still use the formula sheet.

 Edexcel GCSE maths grade boundaries 2024